 When it comes to doing laundry, getting the whitest whites can sometimes seem like a challenge.
 You may be tempted to buy certain bleach products that promise superior whitening power compared to other products.
 Should you believe the commercials or simply stick to your laundry detergent?
 Getting the whitest whites really comes down to the type of bleach you use in your laundry and how you use it.

 Mothers and grandmothers have sworn for ages about their own special bleaching mixtures and techniques, taking great care to add bleach to the laundry at the appropriate times.
 Times and technology have changed, so doing it the old fashioned way may no longer be the best way to get the whitest whites.
 Of course, it will be your job to assess your mess and choose the method that makes whites brighter based upon your situation.

-Other water heaters are set to a standard 120 degrees.
-Others are set dangerously high at 140 degrees.
-Some might be set too low.
-Some water heaters may be a considerable distance from the washing machine, lowering the effective temperature of the wash.
+Other water heaters are set too low, which does not stop bacterial growth and does not have the heat necessary to dissolve tough stains.
+Some water heaters may be a considerable distance from the washing machine, lowering the effective temperature of the wash as the hot water cools in the trip it takes to get to the machine.
 Some homes may be constructed with tankless water heaters that can be adjusted at will, with some homes having a small tankless water heater set up solely for the washing machine.